 - For Certifications: Certification Issuing Body

-- Evidence the Credential has Value Beyond the Submitting Employers and is not Exclusive to One Organization
+- Evidence the Credential has Value Beyond the Submitting Employer and is not Exclusive to One Organization

 - Link to Credential Website or Uploaded Syllabus/Brochure

 The TechCred program encourages employers to partner with the training provider that will most effectively meet their needs.
 Eligible training providers include universities, community colleges, technical centers, and private training providers.
-TechCred will not reimburse employers for internal training or credentialing programs unless the same program is offered to the public and the cost is verifiable.
+TechCred will not reimburse employers for internal training or credentialing programs unless the training is provided by a third-party training provider.
+The training provider must not be affiliated in any way with the applicant.

 When conducting credentialing programs with in-person elements, training providers must ensure they are in compliance with Ohio Department of Health and Centers for Disease Control and Prevention recommendations.